panCtrlV/bigDataStat-book/chapter6.md

   * Lack native language support for R

     For example, SparkR is an R wrapper for Spark.
 Its API only provide limited high-level operations.
 Typical RDD operations like map, flatMap, reduce or filter are gone in SparkR.
 Lacking low level ETL prohibits it from many use cases.

+    **Note** Some low level API are available through `SparkR:::`.
+But it is in general not a good practice to use those private functions in your coding.
+In addition, Pre 1.4 low level API is embarrassingly slow and clumsy and without all the goodness of the Catalyst optimizer it is most likely the same when it comes to internal 1.4 API.[^SparkR_low_level_api_slow]

 [^R-JVM_overhead]: Advanced Analytics with Spark p24.
+[^SparkR_low_level_api_slow]: [Reading Text file in SparkR 1.4.0](http://stackoverflow.com/questions/31157649/reading-text-file-in-sparkr-1-4-0)

 ---